INFO253-FL2017/assignment-2-eugenelee95/LEARNINGS.md

 3. How does Python and Flask work together in the server for this assignment?

 Python is used to run the server and Flask is a Python library that allows easy deployment of the webpages.
-These languages are used to handle the GET and POST requests with the proper source and destination resources.
+These languages are used to handle the GET and POST requests with the proper source and destination resources as well as rendering templates.

 4. List all of the possible GET and POST requests that your server returns a response for and describes what happens to each GET and POST request